+* Parametric, † Non-Parametric - Significantly different from male, p ≤ 0.05.

 Relative Reliability of the IPAQ

 Within the pooled population, a weak correlation between first and second visit IPAQ data was present for Total SB (r2 = 0.26) (Fig 1A).
 For 10MVPA, moderate correlations were found between first and second visit IPAQ data for the pooled population (r2 = 0.47) (Fig 1B).
 Interestingly, the majority of data points were situated below the line of unity for Total SB and 10MVPA; suggesting that there was a trend for participants to report a lesser amount of time spent performing Total SB and 10MVPA in the second visit IPAQ compared to the first visit IPAQ.